rockapot/crash/Story/Hour 08 - David.md

 Who knows what he was thinking?
 Maybe he really was trying to end it.
 He was also pointed the wrong way.
 So he turned around to land?
 His trench was to the north.
 He didn’t just turn around, he came down from the north facing south at *combat landing speeds.* That’s a hell of a strange flight path.
-Not to mention how he managed to fuel up a scout to make it that far while we were going down.
+Not to mention how he managed to fuel up a scout to make it that far while *Nereid* was going down.
-Maybe he got lost, Gassy said.
+Maybe he got lost, David said.
+Or he couldn’t clear the autopilot.
 That’s not the most disturbing thing.
 What do you mean?
-The boy coughed and spat and gurgled.
-He tented his back in spasm.
+The boy coughed and spat and gurgled, then tented his back in spasm.
 Holy shit.
 David turned to Carl.
 Find someone.
 He held the boy’s shoulder and told him he was alive and safe, but the boy started shouting in long unbroken streams.
+As though shouting for his life.
 Incomprehensible.
 The rows of injured turned to look, some cowering, but most in fascination.
 A few approached timidly.
 I think that’s Han, Gassy said.
 The boy tilted his head side to side.
-It was a miracle what was left of him could talk.
+He let fly blood and spittle, his voice surprisingly strong.
 Then he seemed to seize.
-Gassy helped hold down the other shoulder but the boy’s muscles were ropey and surprisingly powerful.
+Gassy helped hold down the other shoulder but the boy’s muscles were ropey and powerful.
 His neck bulged with cords.
 He struggled and went on cackling, squealing, like some shrill animal gifted with human speech but distinctly inhuman.
 ----
 Gassy ran off at some point after the medics came to sedate the boy.
 They found her atop the hold by the spire overlooking the edge of its maw, sitting on its globe-like hull.
-Her gaze focused deep into the black world and the flames on its horizon, and the transport far below, tall and oblong as the pump of a giant shotgun.
-Its portholes lay dark and its chemical backup lights glowed a reluctant yellow over its frosted and crystalline hull.
 She’d kept her goggles on but her mask hung around her throat by its straps.
 They approached her from behind as running lights went off around them, blinking dumbly as though still attached to a ship.
+As they drew near David looked out across the black world and the flames on its horizon, and the transport far below, tall and oblong as the pump of a giant shotgun.
+It lay dark and dead and the reluctant yellow glow of its chemical backup beacons were an escaping spirit.
+Frost consumed the hull in great crystalline chunks.
 How’s our boy? she asked.
 Still asleep.
 The skies are empty.